athanga22/GaiaPulse-IBM-Hack25/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with ❤️ for Earth
-- Powered by IBM watsonx.ai
-- Inspired by the need to make climate science accessible

----

 **GaiaPulse** - Making Earth's heartbeat visible to everyone.